Where to Watch Fourth of July Fireworks in DC, Maryland, Virginia

 Hagerstown: The 30-minute show will begin at 9:30 p.m. on Fairgrounds Park on July 4.
 Because of COVID-19, there will no food vendors or other types of amenities.
 Visitors should bring blankets and chairs to sit on the park grounds, and they are permitted to bring food.

-Howard County: The fireworks start at 9:20 p.m. on July 4 at the Lake Kittamaqundi in Columbia, and will last 20 minutes.
-Spectators can arrive at the park starting at 3 p.m., and lay blankets on the grass.
-Visitors should know that Little Patuxent Parkway will be closed at 7:00 p.m.
+Howard County: The fireworks start at 9:20 p.m. on July 4 at the Lake Kittamaqundi in Columbia and will last 20 minutes.
+Spectators can arrive at the park starting at 3 p.m. and lay blankets on the grass.
+Visitors should know that Little Patuxent Parkway will close at 7 p.m.
 The event will also offer entertainment and food trucks.

 Frederick: The 99.9 WFRE station is having a Fourth of July concert, and while it has a cost, the firework show is free to watch from any of the parking lots opened to the public.
 Catch the show at different parking lots from The Frederick Fairgrounds (Lot A – E. Patrick Street across from Gate 1; Lot C – Highland Street; Lot E – Highland Street; Infield Lot – Accessed via Gate 3.)